 Oftentimes, people come to work in sales from a variety of backgrounds.
 This can be great because it provides the industry with a multitude of perspectives and views, but it can also be tricky to train people who have never sold your product or anything similar before.
 One thing to consider when hiring those new to the industry is their general personality.
 Just because they haven’t sold before, doesn’t mean they don’t have the qualities of a good salesperson.
 These qualities include being a team player, having the drive to win, or having the ability to adjust in a fast-paced environment — all of which can be developed through a variety of careers.

 In general, the average ramp-up time for salespeople is between six and nine months.
 This is valuable time, so you need to go in with a plan before your new hire even steps into the office.
 Follow these 10 sales training tips below to get your new hire ready to play ball.

-Despite how simple or complex your sales software is, it’s important to introduce it to your new hire right away.
-It doesn’t have to be a full-on deep dive into every solution, but be sure to introduce the basics.
+Despite how simple or complex your product, service, or solution is it’s important to introduce it to your new hire right away.
+It doesn’t have to be a full-on deep dive into every aspect of the solution, but be sure to introduce the basics.
 This sets the context for the rest of the rep’s training, allowing them to learn more about the product through indirect activities and sources.

 - Set expectations and goals